Table of Contents

 This way, you will not be overwhelmed with the numerous concepts you have to go through.

-This should be the first step to your GRE preparation as a whole.
+This should be the first step in your GRE preparation as a whole.
 Go through the GRE math syllabus, know your strengths and weaknesses, and plan accordingly.

 Refer to previous test papers to understand the test format.
 Don’t fret about taking the mock tests.
 These tests will give you a clear picture of what you need to improve.
 So, take them at frequent intervals, and analyze them well.

-If you are stuck at a question and don’t know how to move ahead, you can try using the elimination strategy.
+If you are stuck on a question and don’t know how to move ahead, you can try using the elimination strategy.

 Use the elimination method while solving the MCQs.
 Rather than finding the correct answer, look for the incorrect answers to eliminate them while reading the question.
 It will help you save time and move on quickly to the next question.
 It will also increase the chances of your guess being correct.